1990 Pacific typhoon season: Typhoon Gene (Oyang)

 A tropical disturbance consolidated into a tropical depression on the 23rd of September to the east of the Philippines.
 Tropical Storm Gene was named as the storm moved towards the northwest and strengthened into a typhoon the next day.
 Typhoon Gene reached peak intensity of 95 mph on the 27th shortly before recurving towards the northeast.
 Gene then skimmed the coasts of Kyūshū, Shikoku and Honshū Islands in Japan before moving out to sea and turning extratropical.
 Winds on 85 mph were recorded on Kyūshū and heavy rains fell across the region, resulting floods and landslides killed 4 people.

 Typhoon Hattie (Pasing)

 Typhoon Hattie formed as Typhoon Gene was accelerating towards Japan.
-Hattie strengthened into a typhoon on the 3rd of October while moving towards the northwest and reached a peak intensity of 105 mph the next day.
+Hattie strengthened into a typhoon on 3 October while moving towards the northwest and reached a peak intensity of 105 mph the next day.
 Typhoon Hattie began to recurve while west of the island of Okinawa.
 Heavy rains from Typhoons Flo, Gene and Hattie broke the drought that plagued the island.
 As Hattie accelerated towards Japan it was downgraded to a tropical storm before brushing pass Kyūshū and Shikoku before making landfall on Honshū Island.
 Heavy rains caused a landslide on Shikoku Island killing three people when a landslide hit a bus.